-Pakistan: 46 dead after gas cylinder fire on train
+Pakistan: 70 dead after gas cylinder fire on train

-The train was passing through the Punjab town of Rahim Yar Khan on Thursday when the cylinder exploded, causing a fire which spread through the train, according to local police officer Amir Taimoor.
+The train was passing through the Punjab city of Rahim Yar Khan on Thursday morning when the cylinder exploded, causing a fire which spread through the train, according to local police officer Amir Taimoor.

+Seventy people are dead and another 30 are injured, said Nadeem Zia, the medical supervisor of District Headquarters Hospital in Liaquatpur, a city in Rahim Yar Khan district.

-Around a dozen people are critically injured, Taimoor said.
+Earlier, Taimoor said that around a dozen people are critically injured.
 Army troops, paramedics, and an army aviation helicopter are currently on site.

 Although gas cylinders are banned on trains, passengers were using gas-powered cookers to prepare breakfast inside the train carriage when the explosion occurred, Taimoor added.